Taylor Swift, Josh Gad Send Love After Jimmy Fallon Breaks Down On 'Tonight Show'

-Taylor Swift, Josh Gad, Carson Daly and more sent a whole lot of love to Jimmy Fallon after the late night talk show host broke down in tears on air on November 13 after returning to The Tonight Show Starring Jimmy Fallon for the first time since the death of his mother last week.
+Taylor Swift, Josh Gad, Carson Daly, and more sent a whole lot of love to Jimmy Fallon after the late-night talk show host broke down in tears on air on November 13 after returning to The Tonight Show Starring Jimmy Fallon for the first time since the death of his mother last week.

-Jimmy teared-up and became visibly emotional as he remembered his late mom, Gloria Fallon, in a very touching moment on the late night show, prompting a number of celebrities to send a whole lot of love to the star both in person and across social media.
+Jimmy teared up and became visibly emotional as he remembered his late mom, Gloria Fallon, in a very touching moment on the late-night show, prompting a number of celebrities to send a whole lot of love to the star both in person and across social media.

-Taylor Swift was on hand in person to support Jimmy as she performed “New Year’s Day” from her new album Reputation, which had some very poignant lyrics after Jimmy’s tribute to his mother, before she wrapped Fallon in a big hug.
+Taylor Swift was on hand in person to support Jimmy as she performed “New Year’s Day” from her new album, Reputation, which had some very poignant lyrics after Jimmy’s tribute to his mother, before she wrapped Fallon in a big hug.

-The Tonight Show writer Mike DiCenzo explained in a tweet that Taylor actually wasn’t scheduled to appear on the show this week, but offered to perform the track in order to honor Gloria.
+Tonight Show writer Mike DiCenzo explained in a tweet that Taylor actually wasn’t scheduled to appear on the show this week but offered to perform the track in order to honor Gloria.

 “[Taylor] was not scheduled to do our show today,” he wrote on social media shortly after the show wrapped on November 13, explaining that those behind the scenes “wanted something special for this first show back” and asked if Swift would be available “on a complete whim” after she performed on Saturday Night Live in the city on November 11.